-“A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world. […] Computing also ensures that pupils become digitally literate – able to use, express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.”
-(Purpose of Study, Computing Programs of Study 2014)
+The Purpose of Computing is to offer: “A high-quality computing education equips students to use computational thinking and creativity to understand and change the world.
+Computing also ensures that students become digitally literate – able to use, express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.”

 The aim of our newly implemented Computing scheme of work is to enable our children to make, refine and critically evaluate digital content as active participants in this fast evolving digital world.